 Like I said, spam is sent out at random and to email addresses that are both legitimate and not.
 The act of clicking that “unsubscribe” link actually confirms to the spammer that your email address is a real, valid email address with a real person reading it.

-Thus this rule of thumb: “unsubscribing” from spam will only get you more spam.
+Thus this rule of thumb: “unsubscribing” from spam only gets you more spam.

 Do unsubscribe from things you asked for

 Do not click “this is spam” for legitimate email.
-When you click on “this is spam” for legitimate email that may actually cause other people – people who actually want it – to stop getting it.
+When you click on “this is spam” for legitimate email, it may actually cause other people — people who actually want it — to stop getting it.

 The simple rules

-So there are things that you should unsubscribe from, and there are things that you should never unsubscribe from.
+So, there are things you should unsubscribe from, and there are things you should never unsubscribe from.

-It’s unfortunate that we even have to think about these things, but the fact is spam continues to be a problem.
-Fortunately, a few moments of thought (“is this email legitimate?”) and the simple rules above should make it fairly clear on when it is, and is not, safe to unsubscribe.
+It’s unfortunate we even have to think about these things, but the fact is, spam continues to be a problem.
+Fortunately, a few moments of thought (“is this email legitimate?”) and the simple rules above should make it fairly clear on when it is and is not safe to unsubscribe.

-And never use the “This is Spam” button on email that you asked for.
+And never use the “This is Spam” button on email you asked for.